-The Multistate Bar Examination (MBE) is owned by the National Conference of Bar Examiners (NCBE) and is a secure exam protected by U.S. copyright laws.
+The MBE is owned by NCBE and is a secure exam protected by U.S. copyright laws.
 NCBE strictly prohibits copying, reproducing, or disclosing any MBE questions or answers, whether via electronic, telephonic, written, oral, or other means, to any party or to any public forum during or after the exam.
 NCBE will use every legal means available to protect its copyrighted materials.
-Any unauthorized disclosure of the MBE's contents could result in civil liability, criminal penalties, cancellation of test scores, denial of application to sit for future exams, denial of bar application on character and fitness grounds, and/or disciplinary action by bar authorities.
+Any unauthorized disclosure of MBE content could result in civil liability, criminal penalties, cancellation of test scores, denial of applications to sit for future exams, denial of bar applications on character and fitness grounds, and/or disciplinary action by bar authorities.